steph643/ready2/README.md

 * The ready() method will return false reactively when user logs in *even if login fails*.
 * The ready() method will return false reactively when user logs out *even if logout fails*.
 * The ready() method will return false reactively when user logs in/out *even if no data has changed*.
+* Ready2 will make your onReady callbacks to be called whenever data is ready after user logs in/out.
+This might sound good, but is actually useless because there is no onNotReadyAnymore callback to inform you that data were previously not ready.
+So my advice is to avoid setting onReady callbacks when using Ready2.
+If you do anyway, a warning will be displayed in the console.

 ## License